cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 a 100% rate increase, but only 1 percentage point.

 ::: tip
-Use `gaiacli tx create-validator -h` to get a list of all the available flags.
+Use `gaiacli tx stake create-validator -h` to get a list of all the available flags.
 :::

 ### Edit Validator Description